sandraschi/tapo-camera-mcp/docs/USER_GUIDE.md

 ## 1. Introduction

-Tapo Camera MCP is a powerful server for managing multiple IP cameras with support for various brands including TP-Link Tapo, Ring, and Furbo.
+Tapo Camera MCP is a powerful server for managing multiple IP cameras with support for various brands including TP-Link Tapo, Ring, and Petcube.
 This guide covers all aspects of setting up and using the server.

+**Note:** Furbo cameras are not supported due to their intentional API restrictions.
+Use Petcube cameras instead for API-accessible pet monitoring.

 ## 2. Getting Started